Track My Read – FAQs

 Is it free?

 Yes!
-It is entirely free of charge and always will be.
-We have developed it to encourage reading for pleasure, Read for Good’s charitable objective, and we hope it will be used widely by schools and pupils to do so.
+It is entirely free of charge and we hope it always will be.
+We have developed it to encourage reading for pleasure, Read for Good’s charitable objective, and we hope it will be used widely by schools and pupils to help achieve this.

 Is pupil data shared?
 Is it GDPR compliant?

 You upload pupils’ first names, last names and class or year group to Track My Read.
-This creates a unique URL link for each participating pupil.
-This link becomes their login and their way to record reading sessions, so there is no need for pupil user names, emails or passwords.
+This creates a user name and passcode for each participating pupil, which becomes their unique login and their way to record reading sessions.
+Pupils do not supply their email addresses.
+Track My Read does not require pupil email addresses and no pupil email addresses are stored on Track My Read.

 Read for Good can only access anonymised reading data within the Track My Read application.
 This means we see the reading sessions but we have no named pupil data, and nowhere in the system does it associate a name with the reading data.

 There is a public dashboard to share with parents and pupils but it doesn’t show any individual data and it is GDPR compliant.
-You can choose to have this public dashboard enabled or not.
-It looks like this:
+You can choose to have this public dashboard enabled or not, but it must be enabled to participate in Group Challenges.

 Do I have to sign in with a Google Account?